 Admission for children is 40% of the adult ticket price.

-You can get free admission with a Stockholm Card which is a great money saver for any visitor staying in Stockholm 2 days or longer.
+You can get free admission with a Stockholm Card, which is a great money saver for any visitor staying in Stockholm 2 days or longer.
 The card even includes free local transportation and discounts to a variety of other sightseeing destinations in and around the Swedish capital.

 Visitors find the Skansen museum easily - it's located on Djurgården, the popular island in central Stockholm.
 You can get here on foot as well as by bus (line 44 or 47 from Central Station), by tram (Route 7 from Norrmalmstorg or Nybroplan), or by car.
-Keep in mind that there is limited parking available on Djurgården island and take a look at the Map of Stockholm to find Skansen.
+Keep in mind that there is limited parking available on Djurgården island and take a look at the map of Stockholm to find Skansen.

-Opening Times & Hours of the Skansen Museum:
+Opening Times & Hours

-The Skansen museum is open year-round and the museum's opening hours vary by season.
-The Skansen museum can be visited January and February on weekdays 10:00-15:00, weekends 10:00-16:00.
-March and April daily 10:00-16:00.
-May until June 19 daily 10:00-20:00.
+The Skansen museum is open year-round, and the museum's opening hours vary by season.
+The Skansen museum can be visited January and February on weekdays from 10:00-15:00, weekends 10:00-16:00.
+In March and April, it is open daily 10:00-16:00.
+From May until June 19, the museum's daily hours are 10:00-20:00.

-June 20 until August daily 10:00-22:00.
-September daily 10:00-20:00.
-October daily 10:00-16:00.
-November on weekdays 10:00-15:00, weekends 10:00-16:00.
-December on weekdays 10:00-15:00, weekends (Christmas Market Days) 11:00-16:00, weekends after December 23 10:00-16:00.
-Closed on Christmas Eve.
+For June 20 until August, daily times are 10:00-22:00.
+Later in the year, the hours are: September daily 10:00-20:00, October daily 10:00-16:00, and November on weekdays 10:00-15:00, weekends 10:00-16:00.
+The December hours on weekdays are10:00-15:00, weekends (Christmas Market Days) 11:00-16:00, and weekends after December 23, 10:00-16:00.
+It is closed on Christmas Eve.